DavidStevensonVtex/Python-Tutorials/Python-for-Data-Science-for-Dummies/ch03/setting-up-python-for-data-science.md

 You can open this notebook by clicking its entry in the repository list.

 To export this code, choose File->Download As->Notebook (.ipnyb).
 What you see next depends on your browser, but you generally see some sort of dialog box for saving the notebook as a file.
 Chrome just downloads the file to the Downloads folder.

+##### Removing a notebook

+Seometimes notebooks get outdated or you simply don't need to work them any longer.

+Use these steps to remove the file:

+1. Select the check box next to the PDS4D3_03_Sample.ipynb entry.
+2. Click the Delete (trashcan) icon.

+    You see a Delete notebook warning message.

+3. Click Delete

+    Notebook removes the notebook file from the list.